 An API platform has a laser-sharp focus on the use case.
 Therefore, thinking about an API platform requires combining multiple APIs’ capabilities to serve a niche.

 A simple example is a personal finance application that generates customized tax reports for different countries in local languages.
-A combination of three APIs for tax calculation, currency conversion, and language translation achieve this goal.
+A combination of three APIs for tax calculation, currency conversion, and language translation achieves this goal.
 By wrapping them within a backend API platform, any fintech SaaS application that requires such custom tax reports can use them via a single API interface provided by the API platform.
 Adding more specialized APIs to the platform builds newer capabilities for the application.

 Benefits of API Platform